-Alexander P. McBride is a seasoned commercial litigation attorney working in the Commercial Litigation law, Corporate & Securities law, Construction Law, Real Estate law and Co-op and Condominium law practice in Davidoff Hutcher & Citron’s New York City office.
+Alexander P. McBride is a seasoned litigation attorney working in the Commercial Litigation law, Corporate & Securities law, Construction Law, Real Estate law and Co-op and Condominium law practice in Davidoff Hutcher & Citron’s New York City office.
 Mr. McBride has prosecuted and defended a multitude of complex commercial actions from inception to appeal.
 He spent nearly a decade at a top-tier Am Law 100 global law firm, where he defended numerous high-profile securities and structured finance litigations, SEC and DOJ investigations, congressional inquiries, and Chapter 11 adversary proceedings.
 Mr. McBride also served as national counsel for a major corporate trustee advising on business risk and strategy and has represented investors and trustees in interpleaders and other complex indenture disputes.

 More recently, Mr. McBride served as counsel at the prestigious boutique law firm, where he litigated as both plaintiff and defendant a wide range of commercial matters including complex contracts, corporate, securities, real estate, insurance and trust litigation in both state and federal courts.
 Highlights included representing a borrower in a sixty-million dollar CMBS loan dispute, representing insureds in multi-million dollar insurance claims including in a recent trial with Judge Jed Rakoff at the Southern District of New York, letters of credit and other banking disputes, real property disputes and foreclosures, bankruptcy adversary proceedings, restrictive covenant disputes and corporate divorces.
 Earlier in his legal career, Mr. McBride clerked for Judge Susan G. Braden, U.S. Court of Federal Claims, Washington DC.

 He is experienced in representing clients from a variety of industries including financial institutions, high-net-worth individuals, manufacturers, real estate developers, real estate brokers, professional services firms and a variety of business corporations and LLCs.

 - Obtained recent dismissal of claims for tax refunds in a Manhattan real estate deal

 - Obtained recent victory in limited issue trial before Judge Rakoff against insurer in a multi-million dollar claim for stolen fine art